rieckpil/progmot/content/post/one-year-course-release.md

 ## A Note on Effort

-On the 25th of October 2020 when I closed the last early bird batch and uploaded the last lessons,  the course had 127 video lessons.
-They all vary from 5 to 15 minutes in length.
+On the 25th of October 2020, when I uploaded the last lessons and closed the final early-bird batch, the course had 127 video lessons.
+I never had a target for the total course length in mind.
+I recorded as many videos as required to explain the various unit, integration, and end-to-end testing concepts.

 In total, the course users will watch 10 hours of high-quality content on testing Spring Boot applications.
-I had no target for the total length in mind, this came naturally.

-For a 30-minute video, I've recorded 45 minutes, and the editing took me another 45 minutes.
-This makes it approximately 90 minutes of effort for a 30-minute video lesson.

-This includes no preparation work or coding upfront.

-How long did it take to create this course?
-I can't give you the exact figures as I never mesaured the time.
-But as you'll see later on, the time investment paid off.

-In the first month or even year, you might not get the traction as expected.
-Don't compare the invested time with your hourly rate or salary.
-An online course is an asset that'll (hopefully) make money while you sleep.

-Seeing more and more course participants also was a natural motivation to keep going.
+Most of the video lessons are five to ten minutes long.

-If I would have started with the end goal of 10 hour content in mind and wanted to record everything at once, that would have been almost impossible.
+If I had started this project with the goal of 10 hours in mind and wanted to record everything at once, that would have been almost impossible.
 I'd had to lock myself in my room for two months straight and then come out with a big bang release.
-The iterative approach improves the feedback loop and helps you drive the content.
+The iterative approach helped me keep going.

-As there was no travel time to work and I could use this additional time to work on the course.

-That's it for the strategy and history of this course.
+It's hard to tell how much effort went into this entire adventure as I didn't stop the time.

+As a ballpark figure, let's say that for 30-minutes of video content, I've recorded 45 minutes.
+Editing the raw content took me another 45 minutes.
+This makes it approximately 90 minutes for a final 30-minutes content block.
+However, this number does not include preparation work, coding efforts upfront, ideation, and marketing efforts afterward.

+If I had to guess the total hours, it would be between 100 and 120 hours to create this course from scratch.

+The additional time I got due to working remotely made this workload possible, next to a full-time job as a developer.
+I didn't have to spend 2 hours every day for the commute and could focus on the course first thing in the morning.
+In addition, I spent some Saturdays and Sundays to make this course happen.

-Let's get into the retrospect for this adventure.
+Now it's time to start with the one-year retrospect for this adventure.

 ## One-Year Retrospect - What Went Well